 Phobias in general are not fun to deal with, especially if the phobia involves your daily life in some way.
 For example if you work in a building where you have to take the elevator, but fear elevators; or have to take the subway to work and fear of the subway.
 But for some reason, the treatments that tend to work for phobias on the ground don’t tend to work as well for fear of flying.

-Fear of flying is a complicated phobia.
-There are a few reasons this phobia is often much more difficult to resolve than other phobias.
 First, there’s the whole being miles high in the sky thing, which, no matter how safe it might be, is nearly impossible for many people to wrap their heads around how it could possibly be safe.

 Also, flying is something that people tend to do only once in a while, unless their jobs require frequent travel.
 Because of this, there’s less opportunity to overcome the fear, and it remains dissociated in the brain as something not normal to daily life, regardless of how routine flying actually is.
 This increases the anxiety about flying.
 Driving is much less safe than flying, but the reason people tend to generally drive without fear is because it’s something they do every day, and the brain has internalized it as normal and safe.
 This is the aim of normalizing flying.